JsIqbal/type-script/notes.md

 # Creating a TypeScript React app using Create React App
 npx create-react-app counter --template typescript

+The above command cannot work sometime.
+In times like that we need to remove the current create-react-app and install lower version of it:

+{
+npm uninstall -g create-react-app npm install -g create-react-app@3.4.1
+}

 # Installing Axios and its TypeScript definitions
 npm install --save axios
 npm install --save-dev @types/axios